Hi, there. My name is Garrett, and I'm a self-taught software-developer and speaker.

 For this project, we were awarded the Best Implementation of Google Cloud.

-Flitter is my take on a Node.js app framework.
+Flitter was my first take on a Node.js app framework, which has been deprecated in favor of Extollo.

-I started it as a learning project, and have expanded it to act as a base for all of my personal apps.
-It includes a unit-based startup framework, a dependency injector, an ORM, a job-queue wrapper, an auth framework, and more.
+I started it as a learning project and eventually built it out to include a unit-based startup framework, a dependency injector, an ORM, a job-queue wrapper, an auth framework, and more.

 The CRMDA was a University of Kansas lab that assisted researchers with data analysis projects and computing.